How to clean your menstrual cup or menstrual disc the right way

 If you do have access to a sink:

-- Wash your hands and remove your menstrual cup and dump its contents in the toilet.
+- Wash your hands and remove your reusable menstrual cup or menstrual disc and dump its contents in the toilet.

-- Rinse your silicone menstrual cup with cold water (if using Flex Cup™, unthread the pull-tab first).
+- Rinse your silicone cup or disc with cold water first (if using Flex Cup, unthread the pull-tab before rinsing).

-- Grab a Flex Wipe and carefully wipe down all surfaces of the cup.
+- Grab a Flex Wipe and carefully wipe down all surfaces of the cup or disc.

 - Reinsert!